zhihanyang2022/deep-bayes-summer2022/README.md

   - VRNN with bidirectional LSTM to summarize observations both earlier and later
   - Connection between VRNN and Hidden Markov Model
   - Discrete latent variables might allow for tight ELBO?
 But is this better?
 See [Tighter Variational Bounds are Not Necessarily Better](https://proceedings.mlr.press/v80/rainforth18b.html)
-  - VRNN + random variable that takes the same value across time
+  - VRNN + random variable that takes the same value across time; similar to attention?

 Potential papers:
 - Rethinking parameter counting in deep models: effective dimensionality revisited (https://arxiv.org/pdf/2003.02139.pdf)